-As noted above, the Objector on May 30, 2013 submitted to the Center a Request for Additional Submissions, seeking the admission of survey evidence to supplement its Objection, directed to the primary meaning of "mail" in the minds of the U.S. public and its association with the Objector.
-The Objector asserts that the Panel should accept the survey and accompanying report of the Objector's marketing research expert as "rebuttal" evidence with respect to the Respondent's survey report, and to rebut to the Respondent's "incorrect assumption" that the Objector "offers no evidence whatsoever to support its fundamental and, more importantly, essential claim that people expect all 'mail' to be handled by the United States Postal Service."
-The Respondent objected to the Request for Additional Submissions on grounds, inter alia, that the Objector's survey evidence should have been included with its Objection, and that no party may submit further evidence without a request from the Panel, which the Panel may request only in "exceptional cases."
+As noted above, the Objector on May 29, 2013 submitted to the Center a Request for Additional Submissions, seeking the admission of survey evidence to supplement its Objection, directed to the primary meaning of "mail" in the minds of the U.S. public and its association with the Objector.
+The Objector asserts that the Panel should accept the survey and accompanying report of the Objector's marketing research expert as "rebuttal" evidence with respect the Respondent's "incorrect assumption" that "'Mail'...is not a source, but a word to describe a means of communication ... not associated exclusively with the Postal Service."
+The Respondent objected to the Request for Additional Submissions on grounds, inter alia, that the Objector's survey evidence should have been included with its Objection, and that no good cause, necessity, or extraordinary circumstances support the Objector's additional submission in the absence of a request by the Panel.

 The Procedure envisages the submission of an objection and a response, with the possibility of additional written submissions and additional evidence addressed in Article 17 and 18 of the Procedure, respectively.
 No party has a right to insist upon the admission of additional arguments or evidence.
 See TLDDOT GmbH v.
 InterNetWire Web-Development GmbH, WIPO Case No. LRO2013-0052.
-Section 3.4.5 of the gTLD Applicant Guidebook ("Guidebook") underscores that the process is intended "to achieve the goal of resolving disputes rapidly and at reasonable cost."
-Article 17 of the Procedure provides that the Panel "may decide whether the parties shall submit any written statements in addition to the Objection and Response".
+Section 3.4.5 of the gTLD Applicant Guidebook (v.
+2012-06-04) ("Guidebook") underscores that the process is intended "to achieve the goal of resolving disputes rapidly and at reasonable cost."
+Article 17 of the Procedure provides that the Panel "may decide whether the parties shall submit any written statements in addition to the Objection and Response."
 Article 18 of the Procedure specifically limits the authority of the Panel to require a party to submit additional evidence to "exceptional cases", in order to achieve the goal of resolving disputes over new gTLDs rapidly and at reasonable cost.
 In all cases, it is incumbent on the Panel to "ensure that the parties are treated with equality, and that each party is given a reasonable opportunity to present its position."
 Article 4(e) of the Procedure.

-The Panel concurs that no party to a Legal Rights Objection has a right to insist upon the admission of additional arguments or evidence.
+The Panel concurs that no party to a Legal Rights Objection has an unfettered right to insist upon the admission of additional arguments or evidence.
 The Panel nonetheless considers it within an expert panel's discretion under Article 17 to accept or reject a supplemental submission made by a party, regardless whether the panel has specifically requested that submission.
 See Express, LLC v.
 Sea Sunset, LLC, WIPO Case No. LRO2013-0022.
 In the exercise of such discretion, the expert panel should consider whether the admission of an unsolicited additional submission sought by a party will unduly or unnecessarily frustrate ICANN's clearly stated goal of resolving disputes over new gTLDs rapidly and at reasonable cost.
 Further, before accepting an unsolicited additional submission the expert panel ordinarily should consider whether, after review of the objection and response, each party has been afforded a reasonable opportunity to present its position.
 In a situation such as here, where a party's unsolicited additional submission is primarily directed to additional evidence, this Panel considers that the moving party bears the burden to meet the "exceptional case" requirement of Article 18.
 See United States Postal Service v.
-Amazon EU S.à.r.l, WIPO Case No. LRO2013-0044.
+Amazon EU S.à.r.I, WIPO Case No. LRO2013-0044.